mmuratarat/mmuratarat.github.io/_posts/2019-01-19-dimensions-of-lstm.md

         c = (sigmoid(f + 1) * c_prev + sigmoid(i) * tanh(j))
 {% endhighlight %}

-As one can easily see that, the weights for peephole connections are 1D vectors, shape of `[num_units]`.
+As one can easily see that, the weights for peephole connections are one dimensional array, shape of `[num_units]`.